-In Table 1, more ulnar loops were observed in both fingers (right and left) followed by whorls and arches, while radial loop was the least observed pattern in both hands.
-Jaja et al ^[13] and Udoaka^[15] in two separate studies on the Ijaw people of Southern Nigeria, also reported ulnar loop to be the most prevalent finger ridge pattern and radial loop being the least.
-Ujaddughe^[19] made similar observations in Esan ethnic group of Edo state, Nigeria and the Igbo and Okrika people of Southern Nigeria respectively.
-This pattern is also same for Europeans. ^[20] However, Igbigbi and Msamati^[21] observed the contrary, arches were the most dominant pattern in Malawians.
+This study has evaluated the dermatoglyphic patterns of Uturu indigenes of Abia State, Nigeria.
+Ulnar loops were observed to be predominant in both fingers (right and left) followed by whorls and arches, while radial loop was the least observed pattern in both hands.
+These findings were similar to other Nigerian studies carried out among various ethnic groups.
+Jaja et al [13] and Udoaka[15] in two independent studies on the Ijaw people of Southern Nigeria, also reported ulnar loop to be the most prevalent finger ridge pattern and radial loop being the least.
+Ujaddughe[19] made similar observations in Esan ethnic group of Edo state, Nigeria and the Igbo and Okrika people of Southern Nigeria respectively.
+Ojigho et al [20] found ulnar loop to be the predominant pattern among the Itsekiri and Urhobo people of South Southern Nigeria.
+This pattern is also same for Okrika and Ikwerre ethnic groups.
+[21] However, Igbigbi and Msamati[22] observed the contrary, they reported arch to be the predominant pattern in Malawians.
+Ethnic differences and sample size could be responsible for the observed differences between this study and the Malawian study.